 You should also find it easier to book a Gas Safe-registered plumber at this time of year as they are likely to be less in demand while the sun in shining.
 As soon as the cooler weather sets in, people will start thinking about having their boilers serviced and, when it gets really cold, that’s when heating systems tend to be put on for the first time and poorly maintained ones break down - so the emergency call-outs start.

-An annual gas safety check is a legal requirement for all rental properties and for a small additional fee, we can organise this for you.
-If you decide to organise this yourself then it’s a good idea to get your appointment in your Gas Safe-registered plumber’s diary now, so you don’t struggle with availability.
-And you no longer have to wait until the exact due date to avoid missing out on your full 12 months’ certification; the law changed on 6th April this year, so if your annual gas safety check is later this year, you can book the safety check up to two months before it expires and it will still last for 12 months after its due date.
+An annual gas safety check is a legal requirement for all rental properties - but for a small additional fee, Leaders can organise this for you to take away the hassle.
+However if you decide to organise it yourself then it’s a good idea to get your appointment in your Gas Safe-registered plumber’s diary now, so you don’t struggle with availability.
+And you no longer have to wait until the exact due date to avoid missing out on your full 12 months’ certification; you can book the safety check up to two months before it expires and it will still last for 12 months after its due date.

-Even if your annual gas safety check isn’t due until autumn, winter or even next spring, it’s a good idea to get a quick check on the heating system to ensure they are working efficiently and safely in good time before the summer draws to a close.
+Even if your annual gas safety check isn’t due until autumn, winter or even next spring, it’s a good idea to get a quick check on the heating system to ensure it is working efficiently and safely in good time before the summer draws to a close.

-Another reason to upgrade the boiler is to keep your property as energy efficient as possible to comply with Minimum Energy Efficiency Standards (MEES) which came into effect in April for new tenancies and renewals, and is due to be rolled out to most rental properties in England and Wales by April 2020.
+Another reason to upgrade the boiler is to keep your property as energy efficient as possible to comply with Minimum Energy Efficiency Standards (MEES).
 The rules state that a tenancy cannot be commenced or renewed on a property with an EPC rating of F or G, with a few exceptions, for example, listed buildings.